ejmeitz/SimpleCrystals.jl/README.md

 #### File I/O

 Using one of the built-in crystal objects (e.g. FCC) or a user-defined crystal you can call the `to_xyz()` function to print out a .xyz file with a chosen number of unit cells.
-For example, to get the coordinates for 4 unit-cells in the x, y and z for FCC you could use the following code:
+For example, to get the coordinates for 4 unit-cells in the x, y and z directions for FCC you could use the following code:

 ```julia
 fcc_crystal = FCC(a, :C)
 to_xyz(fcc_crystal, SVector(4,4,4), raw"C:\Users\ejmei\Desktop\positions_fcc.xyz")
 ```

 To get the list of atoms in code you can use the `get_coordinates()` function.
-The code below will return an array the array of atoms that the to_xyz() function builds internally.
+The code below will return the array of atoms that the to_xyz() function builds internally.

 ```julia
 fcc_crystal = FCC(a, :C)